fnaumenko/bioStat/README.md

 `-i|--info <LAC|NM|CNT|STAT>`<br>
 outputs information about items (features/reads/intervals).<br>
 `LAC`:  laconic output.
-This value minimizes the output as possible to remain clear.
-It is constructed mainly for using in batch file.<br>
+This value minimizes the output as possible to remain clear, e.g. for use in batch file.<br>
 `NM`:   brief output.
-Prints file names without any additional information.<br>
+Prints results and input file names.<br>
-`CNT`:  prints file names and number of all and accepted items, if they are different.<br>
+`CNT`:  prints file names and number of all accepted items.<br>
-`STAT`: prints item ambiguities statistics, if they exist.<br>
+`STAT`: prints item ambiguities statistics, if they exist.
-When we are speaking about *bed* files, there are some issues which can be normal or may be not – that depends of file’s destination.
-For instance, duplicated and crossed features are normal for the *alignments*, but rather unusual for the *ordinary beds*.
-On the other hand, features with different length are typical for the *ordinary beds*, but they are a rare case for the *alignments*.
-All these situations we call a conditional term *ambiguities*.<br>
-It concerns to 'template' *bed* as well.<br>
-**bioCC** treats ambiguities the most natural way.
-For *ordinary bed* it merges crossed or adjacent features, and ignores submerging and duplicated features.
-For *alignment* it accepts duplicated reads by default (in fact, all the ambiguities are permitted for the alignment, except different length of reads).<br>
-Thus, not all records present in the file can be accepted.<br>
-In some circumstances you need to be aware of these issues.
-The `STAT` value provides the summary method.
-It forces to display number of all recognized certain type ambiguities, and appropriate treatment.<br>
-Note, that in contrast to *bed* with their features/reads, the number of intervals does not match the number of lines in the *wiggle* file.
-All contiguous bases with the same data value are considered to be a single interval, although it may correspond to several file lines.<br>
+In the current version, statistics are displayed only for *ordinary* bed files, including template.<br>
 Default: `NM`

 `-o|--out`<br>
-duplicates standard output to **bioCC_out.txt** file.<br>
+duplicates standard output to **bioCC_out.txt** file (except alarm messages).<br>
 It is analogue of **tee** Linux command and is rather useful by calling **bioCC** under Windows.